MicrosoftDocs/dynamics365smb-docs/financials/upload-data.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes templates for accounts, customers, vendors, and inventory items that you can choose to apply when you import your data.

 > [!NOTE]
-> For larger implementation work, you RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], an extensive toolkit for setting up new solutions based on customers' business requirements and setup data.
-RapidStart Services also offers functionality for import of legacy data.
+> For larger implementation work, you can use RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], which is an extensive toolkit for setting up new solutions based on customers' business requirements and setup data.
+RapidStart Services also offers functionality for import of business data.
 For more information, see [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md).

 ## Importing Data from QuickBooks Desktop, QuickBooks Online, or Dynamics GP
 If your business uses QuickBooks or Dynamics GP today, you can export the relevant information to a file.
 You can then open the assisted setup guide to transfer the data.